roryhr/website/content/pages/about.md

 Title: About

 Rory Hartong-Redden is Data Engineer/Data Scientist.
-My tools of choice are Python and PySpark.
+My tools of choice are Python and Spark followed by SQL and Bash.
-I work at Runtastic in Linz, Austria (acquired by Adidas).
+I work at Runtastic in Linz, Austria (acquired by adidas).

 # Long Bio